JEERK

 JEERK is a rhythm performance group from Sweden, which was formed in 2002.
 The founding members were Niklas Karlsson, Johan Regnell, Bo-Erik Eriksson, Michael Jansson and Johan Eriksson.
-The group's name, JEERK, was formed by using the first initial from the founding member's surname; e.g., Jansson, Eriksson, Eriksson, Regnell, Karlsson.
+The group's name, JEERK, was formed by using the first initial from the founding member's surname; i.e., Jansson, Eriksson, Eriksson, Regnell, Karlsson.
 After two months, Thomas Bergstig joined JEERK.
-Each member has attended either the Ballet Academy or the Performing Arts School in Göteborg.
+Each member has attended either the Ballet Academy or the Performing Arts School in Gothenburg.

 JEERK writes and produces all of their material, e.g.: music, choreography, scripts, videos and graphics.
 JEERK is administered through two corporations: Greenhouse Production AB (Sweden) and DDFS Entertainment, Inc (USA).

 JEERK specializes in visual music.
 They perform varied styles of dance, primarily tap dancing.
 The group features rhythms made by converting ordinary items (i.e., lunch boxes, hockey sticks, trash cans) into percussion instruments.
 The members of JEERK are all multi-instrumentalists and incorporate original songs within their performances.